 Royal Bank of Scotland | Mortgage term plus 30 years. |

-The conveyancers that we work with handle Grove Park lease extensions and help protect your position.
+The lawyers that we work with undertake Grove Park lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancer we work with provide it.

-An example of a Lease Extension matter before the tribunal for a Grove Park property is 49 Woodstock Court Burnt Ash Hill in May 2012. the payment of £64,116 by the leaseholder was the premium which the Tribunal found due for the lease extension in this case.
+An example of a Lease Extension matter before the tribunal for a Grove Park premises is 49 Woodstock Court Burnt Ash Hill in May 2012. the payment of £64,116 by the leaseholder was the premium which the Tribunal found due for the lease extension in this case.
 This case affected 1 flat.
-The unexpired term was 23.26 years.
+The unexpired lease term was 23.26 years.